This post contains affiliate links that earn commissions from qualifying purchases.

 All-Purpose Journal Writers

 Treasure your journals!
 Let them them get wrecked up and messed up.
+Fill them up with your thoughts, ideas, and imaginings.

-And keep on writing.
+And keep writing.

 Do you have any fun, unusual, messy, or liberating journal writing tips to share?
 Interested in trying any of the ones listed here?
 Share your thoughts and ideas by leaving a comment.